 It’s just one of numerous VRBO horror-stories, shared by renters in interviews with ConsumerAffairs or in dismal reviews surfacing online.

-VRBO tells ConsumerAffairs that it takes complaints about personal safety “very seriously and will take appropriate action.”
+VRBO tells ConsumerAffairs that it takes reports about personal safety “very seriously and will take appropriate action.”
 But when it comes to financial disputes, customers describe getting the same response from VRBO--that nothing is VRBO’s responsibility.